 5. Add a little treat

 Packing a lunch EVERYSINGLEDAY is probably one of the most challenging parts of the school year.
-Chelsea Andrews divulges three essential tips to streamline lunches for her picky eater.
-One of our favorites?
-She surprises her kiddo with a treat in her lunchbox, which makes her little scholar’s lunches a bit more exciting.
-For the other two hacks read below!
+Chelsea Andrews divulges one of her essential tips to streamline lunches for her picky eater.
+She surprises her kiddo with a treat in her lunchbox, which makes her little scholar's lunches a bit more exciting.

 6. Put your kids to work